open-mmlab/mmengine/docs/en/advanced_tutorials/config.md

 # Advanced uses

-In this section, we'll introduce some advanced uses of the `Config`, and some tips could make it easier for users to develop and use downstream repositories.
+In this section, we'll introduce some advanced uses of the `Config`, and some tips that could make it easier for users to develop and use downstream repositories.

 ## Predefined fields